 36. Use The Cloud

 A big advantage of working from home is you can buy a good coffee machine and not have to suffer the pig swill they dish out for free in the office.
-Some Lavazza coffee beans and my Italian Krupps coffee machine makes me revel in the joy of life every single morning.
+Some Lavazza coffee beans and my Italian Krupps coffee machine make me revel in the joy of life every single morning.

 I have thought about putting a coffee machine on my desk in my office, but that would mean two things.

-- I would drink way too much coffee.
+1. I would drink way too much coffee.

 Leave your coffee machine in the kitchen and make regular expeditions to hunt down your coffee like a true office-based hunter-gatherer.